The upcoming Kissing Booth 3 is creating mixed reviews within their audience.

 Written and directed by Vince Marcello, The Kissing Booth was based on a novel of the same name written by Beth Reekles when she was 15 years old.

-Within the first film, the plot revolves around high schooler Elle Evans (Joey King) pursuing her best friend's brother, a notorious bad boy, Noah Flynn (Jacob Elordi).
+Within the first film, the plot revolves around high schooler Elle Evans (Joey King) pursuing her best friend’s brother, a notorious bad boy, Noah Flynn (Jacob Elordi).
 Throughout the film, Elle faces several challenges with accepting her crush, adding to the disapproval of her best friend, Lee Flynn (Joel Courtney).
-Despite the conflict, the story officially concludes on the love interests getting together.
+Despite the conflict, the story officially concludes with the love interests getting together.
 However, since the release of the latest sequel, the story opens once again to focus on the now established relationship between Elle and Noah, this time navigating the struggles of a long-distance relationship.

-With the large cliffhanger left by the second film, fans of the franchise are ecstatic to see the couple return as the third movie was announced in a recently broadcasted Netflix livestream.
+With the large cliffhanger left by the second film, fans of the franchise are ecstatic to see the couple return as the third movie was announced in a recently broadcasted Netflix Livestream.
 Likely the last of The Kissing Booth series, and despite the critical reviews, it does not stop fans from loving the show.

 However, taking a good look back at the series built based on every cliche the rom-com genre has to offer, the problematic features of a toxic relationship being portrayed romantically can cause a negative influence on the target audience: teens.